shapediver/sdTF/specification/1.0/README.md

 The binary sdTF file consists of three parts:

-- a 20 byte long binary header containing meta data about the file (little endian).
+- a 20 byte long binary header describing the contents of the binary sdTF file (little endian).
-- a content json of arbitrary length describing the data structure of the payload.
+- a content string: the metadata as described in section [Concepts](#concepts).
-- a binary blob attached at the end of the file containing the payload.
+- a binary blob attached at the end of the file, containing the data of the first buffer referenced from the metadata (see [Example: Attached buffer (binary sdTF)](example-attached-buffer-binary-sdtf)).

-See section [A Complete Example](#a-complete-example) to download a sample sdTF binary file, and see below for a diagram and descriptions of the individual parts.
+See section [A complete example](#a-complete-example) to download a sample binary sdTF file, and see below for a diagram and descriptions of the individual parts.

 ![Binary sdTF Content](assets/binary-sdtf-content.png)
-_Visual representation of the different components of the sdTF file_
+_Visual representation of the different parts of the sdTF file_

-The following sections describe each component in more detail.
+The following sections describe each par in more detail.

 <a name="binary-sdtf-magic"></a>
 ### Magic
-A 4 byte ASCII encoded string “sdTF“ representing an identifier of the binary.
+A 4 byte ASCII encoded string “sdTF“ representing an identifier of the binary sdTF file type.
 It can be used to identify a file as binary sdTF.

 <a name="binary-sdtf-version"></a>
 ### Version